security-force-monitor/sfm-research-handbook-old/organizations.md

 Organizations can have multiple parent relationships at the same time.

-### Source: Administrative, Command, or Informal parent relationship

-### Confidence: Administrative, Command, or Informal parent relationship

 ## Date of first citation for parent organization {#organization_organization_date_first_cited}

-### Source: Date of first citation for parent organization \(MM/DD/YYYY\)

-Only put the citation for the earliest date here.
+Note that in ```Source: Date of first citation for parent organization \(MM/DD/YYYY\)``` only put the citation for the earliest date.
 If there is only one citation, and it establishes the end date for a relationship, leave this field blank and enter that date and citation in the Date of last citation for parent organization and Source: Date of last citation for parent organization fields.

-### Confidence: Date of first citation for parent organization

 ## Date of last citation for parent organization \(MM/DD/YYYY\) {#organization_organization_date_last_cited}

 If there is only one citation for a relationship, and the citation is not for the end of that relationship, leave this field blank and only put the date in the Date of first citation for parent organization.

-### Source: Date of last citation for parent organization

-Only put the citation for the latest date here.
+Note that for ```Source: Date of last citation for parent organization``` only put the citation for the latest date.
 If there is only one citation put it in the Source: Date of first citation for parent organization field, if appropriate, and leave this field blank.

-### Confidence: Date of last citation for parent organization

 ## Assume Parent Organization and Relationship to Current Date? \(Y/N\) {#organization_organization_assume_to_current_date}